turingschool/front-end-curriculum/projects/trapper-keeper.md

 ### Backend

+The backend will be built using node and express.
+It'll use jest and supertest for testing.

 Your should have the following endpoints:

   * `get /notes` - Responds with all of the notes stored on the server.